-Q: If you could travel in the past, which one of the great writers would you like to meet and why?
+Q: If you could travel back in time, which of the great writers would you like to meet and why?

-A: George Eliot.
-To greet her on her 200th birthday on 22 November 2019.
-I admire her courage, compassion, understanding and love, her ability to risk failure – every book is an experiment –, her spirit surviving ill health, rejection, bereavement and sadness, and her incomparable writing.
+A: George Eliot: I admire her courage, compassion, understanding and love, her ability to risk failure – every book is an experiment – her spirit in surviving ill health, rejection, bereavement and sadness, and her incomparable writing.
 I have written a play in her honour.

-Q: What is the first book you remember reading, or being read to as a child?
+Q: What is the first book you remember reading, or having read to you as a child?

 A: Copy-Kitten (1943, Helen and Alf Evers), bought in Bombay – a present from my father, serving in India during the war.
 I still have the book, which has plain cardboard covers decorated with a simple stuck-on picture, and is illustrated with drawings in black and yellow.
 There were many more books but this came to mind at once when I read this question.
-Contact with The Shannon Trust (literacy in prisons) has led me to realise the privilege of being able to remember shelves full of books from earliest childhood, when many adults have no access to reading or writing, and no memories of being read to.
+Contact with The Shannon Trust (which supports literacy in prisons) has led me to realise the privilege of being able to remember shelves full of books from my earliest childhood, when many adults have no access to reading or writing, and no memories of being read to.

 A: My husband, John.